-Those who hail from different language and cultural backgrounds and those who don’t even have an inkling of idea about these psychometric tests will duly be eliminated even though they have the necessary prerequisites for the job.
+Those who hail from different language and cultural backgrounds and those who don’t even have an inkling of an idea about these psychometric tests will duly be eliminated even though they have the necessary prerequisites for the job.

 8. False answers:

-The other main disadvantage of psychometric test is that, employees tend to give fake answers.
+The other main disadvantage of the psychometric test is that employees tend to give fake answers.
 Potential employees can find this to be a problem at times of interview.
 In this scenario, employees would answer in a way how employees desire to hear.
-At time of interview, they would try to diminish their negative thoughts and try to enhance their positive aspects, just to answer well and get a green signal in the interview.
+At the time of the interview, they would try to diminish their negative thoughts and try to enhance their positive aspects, just to answer well and get a green signal in the interview.
 To make it clear, individuals aren’t honest and hence they try to sell themselves in the interview session.

-An individual is labelled as one thing or the other by means of psychometric test.
-The result of a person can be mentioned as introvert after a psychometric test, but in general and reality the individual can possess an introvert as well as extrovert personalities.
+An individual is labelled as one thing or the other by means of a psychometric test.
+The result of a person can be mentioned as introvert after a psychometric test, but in general and reality, the individual can possess an introvert as well as extrovert personalities.
 The characteristics of a person cannot be sure about as either black or white, there may be possibilities for the person to be grey.
 Hence the results from these tests can be identified as inaccurate as they cannot be identified correctly.

 10. Answers are fixed:

-Internal candidates for any specific job can feel depressed and disgruntled as they are also treated the same style as external candidates.
+Internal candidates for any specific job can feel depressed and disgruntled as they are also treated in the same style as external candidates.
 Candidates feel nervous and they must be put at ease first before the session.

-12. Requirement for training:
+12. The requirement for training: